2

 “No, I mean that’s what’s printed on the door.”
 I started climbing the stairs.
 “Come on.
 How much are you willing to bet they’ve actually locked this one?”
 Actually, he hadn’t been willing to bet at all.
 He slipped out what looked to me like a set of needles and picked the lock in under two minutes.

-“The whole City is filled with shoddy locks.”
+“This whole City is filled with shoddy locks.”
 He said, shoving open the door.
 “I’ve been thinking about writing a letter to the Aston and Vanderbilt Company.”

 I fumbled around and flipped a switch.
 Floor twenty had the same cold white and grey décor we’d glimpsed in the rest of the building.
 Was it weird that I sort of missed the murals now?
 Ryan’s gaze immediately sharpened.
 “Do you smell that?”
 He asked.